Boy Scouts File for Bankruptcy Amid Sexual Harassment Allegations: ABC News Video

 The growing controversy has damaged the once wholesome image of the century-old volunteer organization whose mission it is to build good character, citizenship and personal fitness among its nearly three million youth members.
 The perversion files indicate that between 1965 and 1985, an average of about 60 Boy Scout leaders and volunteers a year were discovered to have committed sexual abuse.
 The BSA has vigorously disputed these statistics, and is fighting to keep the documents from being released to the public.

-The Sexual Abuse Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Boy Scouts sexual abuse & molestation lawsuits.
-We are handling individual litigation nationwide and currently accepting new cases in all 50 states.
+The Sexual Abuse Litigation Group at our law firm is an experienced team of trial lawyers that focus on the representation of plaintiffs in Boy Scouts Lawsuits.
+We are handling individual litigation nationwide and currently accepting new sexual abuse cases in all 50 states.